About

 Experience St. Augustine’s National Monument – the oldest masonry fort in the continental United States

-Two Separate and Insightful Tour Opportunities at the Nation's Oldest Militia/National Guard Unit
+An insightful tour opportunity at the Nation's Oldest Militia/National Guard Unit

 Fort Mose State Park and Museum

-Fort Mose, America's First Free All-Black Community
+Fort Mose, America's First Free All-Black Community, established 1738.

 Fountain of Youth Archaeological Park